Geoprospectors/Taas-API/README.md

 # Taas-API
 TaaS API Description

-API to access Topsoil Mapper cloud processed data via API (BETA Stage).
+API to access Topsoil Mapper cloud processed data via API.
+Access to the TaaS API needs an active user account at the TaaS portal.
+For further questions please contact support@geoprospectors.com.

-Available endpoints:
-- requestTOKEN
-- requestJobList
-- requestECaData
-- requestECaZones

 Token & Data Service: https://service.geoprospectors.com:8091/API

 ## AUTHENTICATE

 The API uses bearer token to authenticate a request.
-POST a mail address and the password to the token service will issue an access token.
+POST a mail address and the password to the token service will issue an access token.<br />

-**requestToken**
+Available endpoints:

+<details><summary>requestToken</summary>

 https://{host service}/authenticate/requestToken (Post Request)